Marakkar: Lion of the Arabian Sea: Filming and production design

 Principal photography began on 1 December 2018 at Ramoji Film City, Hyderabad.
 Cinematography was handled by Tirru.
 Co-writer Ani Sasi also worked as an assistant director in the film.
 Pranav and Kalyani shot a few scenes early that month.
 A song sequence between the two was choreographed by Brinda.
 Prasanna Sujit choreographed another sequence.
 Mohanlal joined the sets in mid December.
 Filming was wrapped by late March 2019.
 Principal photography lasted 104 days.
-The film was shot in Malayalam while a few scenes were reshot in Tamil.
+In an interview, Priyadarshan said that they were simultaneously shooting some scenes in Tamil.
+However, the Tamil version is reportedly dubbed.
 The bulk of filming took place at Ramoji Film City itself, a five-day shoot was also held in Thiruvananthapuram.
 Meeting scene between the Samoothiri and the Portuguese was shot at Adimalathura.
 Kazu Neda, Sumret Muangput, and B. Thyagarajan were responsible for the action sequences.

 Priyadarshan's frequent collaborator Sabu Cyril was the film's production designer.
 The story is set 500 years ago in what is now Kerala.
 Even though the events happened during that period are recorded in history, there are no proper documentation about the outfits, ornaments, their colour, weapons or home appliances used.
 Hence, some of them were made from imagination and referring available material.
 Ships were not built but bought from Egypt during the period of Kunjali Marakkars.
 Four life-size ship replicas and a 200×200 metre tank were built at Ramoji Film City.
 Installed on a one-acre space, the tank was filled with 150,000 litre of water.
 The film was never shot on sea, the action sequences on the high seas, the storm, and the thundering waves was completely created using visual effects.
 There are no paintings of Marakkar IV, and it is unknown how he became the admiral of the Samoothiri.
 There were hardly any pictorial references regarding the costumes or ornaments worn by the warriors and the people, for that they had to depend on their imagination and some books and paintings for reference.
 Several other sets were also created for the film.
 Cannons were built accurately, but swords, shields, and helmets of Samoothiri's arsenal was made by referring similar armory existed in that century, exact models could not be found.
 A total of 40 cannons and more than 1000 swords were made.
 Some swords were made from carbon fibers while others were from bamboo.
 Horses were used in the film because there was recorded history that Samoothiri used to import horses from Bahadur Shah of Gujarat.